SaFo-Lab/armor/README.md

 ./scripts/finetune.sh
 ```

-The sft model will be save in `./outputs`.
+The sft model will be saved in `./outputs`.

 ### Sampling Preference Data
 First prepare the environment for the data sampling.